 Additionally, non-cash incentives can also result in the building of tradition, while building a dynamic company culture.
-If that non-cash prize becomes something like an annual Denver ski trip that everyone looks forward to, and wouldn’t want to miss for the world, you now have a non-cash reward that has become a focal point for the organization’s employees to rally around.
+If that non-cash prize becomes something like an annual ski trip that everyone looks forward to, you now have a non-cash reward that has become a focal point for the organization’s employees to rally around.

-Lastly, another benefit of non-cash rewards is the fact that they need to be consumed, often in some form of a memorable experience.
+Lastly, another benefit of non-cash rewards is the fact that they must be consumed, often in some form of a memorable experience.
 Thus, employees earn their reward, experience it, and then return to work refreshed and rejuvenated to tackle the next challenge.
-The effect of earning cash, on the other hand, can be far less impactful because there isn’t usually a grandiose event attached to it.

-In a recent study by WorldatWork, it was determined that 88% of organizations have a rewards and/or recognition program in place, with rewards named as a key factor in the recruitment of top talent and employee retention.
-Thus, incentive compensation programs are an integral part of many companies’ cultures and commission structures, and aren’t going anywhere any time soon.
+A study by WorldatWork determined that 88% of organizations have a rewards and/or recognition program in place, with rewards named as a key factor in the recruitment of top talent and employee retention.
+Thus, incentive compensation programs are an integral part of many companies’ cultures and sales commission strategies, and aren’t going anywhere any time soon.

 A reservation at the nicest restaurant in town is sure to please most people.
 To ensure maximum buy-in, don’t limit the restaurant options to a select few, and let the winner take their whole family out rather than restricting it to two people.